 Axonius: three ways to light a booth

-Axonius was the biggest build of our week: 177 LED tiles across three separate displays.
-A monolith wall anchored the booth in crisp 2.6-millimeter tile, a third run filled the storage tower, and a 50-tile floor display turned the ground itself into content underfoot.
+Axonius was our biggest build that year, 177 tiles across three displays that each did a different job.
+A monolith wall anchored the booth, a third run filled the storage tower, and a 50-tile floor display put content under people's feet, which is the one that stops traffic, because nobody walking a show floor expects the ground to be a screen.

 Salt Security: a wall and a touch